joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-xml/basics-of-xml.md

         <lastplayed>2006-10-17-08:31</lastplayed>
     </song>

-Each element is distinguished by a set of _tags_ —the element’s name wrapped in angle brackets (less-than and greater-than signs).
+Each element is distinguished by a set of _tags_ —the element's name wrapped in angle brackets (less-than and greater-than signs).
 The opening tag, indicating the start of the element, has the element name:

     <title>

-The closing tag, which marks the end of the element, has a forward slash before the element’s name:
+The closing tag, which marks the end of the element, has a forward slash before the element's name:

     </title>